InfectedPacket/vulture/README.md

 ##Citation

 This software is free to use and modify as needed in your project.
-If you do, please consider citing usage of this application in your code/papers.
+If you do, please cite usage of this application in your code/papers and linking to my GitHub.
 Thank you!

 ```latex
 @Misc{racicot17,